-Develop their phonological awareness, so that they can:
+WALT develop our phonological awareness, so that we can:

-- spot and suggest rhymes

-- count or clap syllables in a word
+- spot and suggest rhymes - count or clap syllables in a word

 - recognise words with the same initial sound, such as money and mother

-Engage in extended conversations about stories, learning new vocabulary.
+WALT engage in extended conversations about stories, learning new vocabulary.

-Use some of their print and letter knowledge in their early writing.
-For example: writing a pretend shopping list that starts at the top of the page; writing 'm' for mummy.
+WALT use some of our print and letter knowledge in our early writing.
+For example: writing a pretend shopping list that starts at the top of the page; writing 'm' for mother.

-Write some or all of their name.

-Write some letters accurately.
+WALT some or all of our name.
+WALT write some letters accurately.

-Personal, Social and Emotional Development

-Select and use activities and resources, with help when needed.

-Develop their sense of responsibility and membership of a community.
+Personal, Social and Emotional Development WALT select and use activities and resources, with help when needed.
+WALT develop our sense of responsibility and membership of a community.

-Become more outgoing with unfamiliar people, in the safe context of their setting.
+WALT become more outgoing with unfamiliar people, in the safe context of our setting.

-Show more confidence in new social situations.

-Play with one or more other children, extending and elaborating play ideas.
+WALT show more confidence in new social situations.
+WALT play with one or more other children, extending and elaborating play ideas.

-Find solutions to conflicts and rivalries.
-For example, accepting that not everyone can be Spider-Man in the game, and suggesting other ideas.
+WALT find solutions to conflicts and rivalries.
+For example,

+accepting that not everyone can be Spider-Man in the game, and suggesting other ideas.

-Increasingly follow rules, understanding why they are important.
+WALT increasingly follow rules, understanding why they are important.

-Remember rules without needing an adult to remind them.
+WALT remember rules without needing an adult to remind them.

-Develop appropriate ways of being assertive.

-Talk with others to solve conflicts.
+WALT develop appropriate ways of being assertive.
+WALT talk with others to solve conflicts.

-Talk about their feelings using words like 'happy', 'sad 'angry' or 'worried'.
+WALT talk about their feelings using words like 'happy', 'sad', 'angry' or 'worried'.